UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ```

 Then save the file and exit VS Code.
-Now you can open terminal and type
+Now you can open a new terminal window and type

 ```
 R --version